FAIRmat-NFDI/nomad-tutorial-workflows/docs/workflows.md

 0.0261,3194.
 ```

 NOMAD has a variety of tools, including plotting functionalities, that can be utilized when defining a custom schema.
 Let's create an ELN entry that will plot the results of the vibrational analysis.

+!!! warning "Attention"
+    Understanding the details of the customized plotting schema below is beyond the scope of this tutorial, and is not necessarily the adviced route for the most robust plotting customization.
+The important take away is that you can in principal create you own plotting schema.
+In this case we have done so to create a very basic plot within an entry.

 Create a file `vibrational_plot_schema.archive.yaml` with the following content:

 ```yaml
 "definitions":